 Lifecycle Service Support

-The recent emergence and rapid growth of modular robotic technology such as AMR’s, AGV’s, and more has been an exciting revelation for the global supply chain, and this growth is owed to three inherent ideologies found at the core of this technology and its uses: Scalability, Flexibility and Sustainability.
-In this seemingly straightforward epithet, there are boundless applications for use of these robots, however there are underlying complexities to the successful implementation of a modular robotics solution.
+The recent emergence and rapid growth of modular robotic technology such as AMR’s, AGV’s, and more has been an exciting revelation for the global supply chain, and this growth is owed to three inherent ideologies centered at the core of this technology and its uses:

 Tompkins Robotics Lifecycle Roadmap